SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter36.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 36
-title: Chapter 36 - When He Let Me In
+Title: Chapter 36 - When He Let Me In
-layout: default
 ---

 ## Chapter 36: When He Let Me In